flesh404/laravel-kaspa-address/Readme.md

 Laravel package for validating and analyzing Kaspa addresses.

+**Disclaimer:**
+This project is not officially affiliated with, endorsed by, or connected to Kaspa or the Kaspa Foundation.

 ## Features

 - Validate Kaspa addresses (mainnet / testnet / devnet / simnet)